michaeltouati/ESVM/contributing.md

 - not using object oriented Fortran 2003 features
 - etc ...

-3) If you've added parameters in the input-deck and updated the source file input.f90, please add their descriptions
+3) If you've added new parameters in the input-deck and updated the source file input.f90, please add their descriptions
 ```sh
 ##                                                                   ##
 ## T  = electron temperature in eV                                   ##